alexpatin/thehallaframe/README.md

-# The Hall VR
+# OtherWorld WebVR Gallery

 ![hallvr1](/screenshots/thehall1.jpg)

-The Hall is a demo created in [Cecropia Solutions](http://www.cecropiasolutions.com/) to test the WebVR capabilities.
+The OtherWorld WebVR Gallery is a demo developed by Alex Patin and Chris Strachan to demonstrate what an OtherWorld Encounter Virtual Reality experience might entail.

 The project has a variety of art items in display.
-Some custom, some of free access and use.

-This project is a revamp of our original Hall project [(https://github.com/Cecropia/thehallvr)](https://github.com/Cecropia/thehallvr) which is in its entirety a THREE.js project, we decided to migrate it to A-Frame to test its convenience against a stand-alone THREE.js app for VR and the results are superior.
-The most important part is that there's a default behavior such as controls across VR devices and compatibility that makes it easy to work with it.
+This project is a forked from [Cecropia Solutions'](http://www.cecropiasolutions.com/)  original Hall project [(https://github.com/Cecropia/thehallvr)](https://github.com/Cecropia/thehallvr).

 # Navigation